-You may be surprised with the many new options for orthodontic treatment today.
+You may be surprised by the many new options for orthodontic treatment today.
 If appearance is a concern for you or your teen, you might want to consider lingual braces.

 Lingual braces are mounted on the back of your teeth instead of the front of the teeth.
 The advantage of this method is nobody will see the metal brackets and wires since they’re positioned on the inside of your mouth.